All Episodes

 Divisive comments are not what the NFL is all about.

-And uh so, you know, I would not want to see those kind of comments from people who are in a responsible position within the NFL.
+And so, you know, I would not want to see those kind of comments from people who are in a responsible position within the NFL.

-It wasn't interestingly enough, Snurley, you're right.
+Interestingly enough, Snurler, you're right.

-It was about it was about the Rams.
+It was about the Rams.

 It was an ownership controversy.